jgjin/not-quite-an-expert/content/posts/mac_zsh.md

 # Choosing a shell / terminal
 More formally, a terminal emulator (or simply "terminal"), a computer program, presents a command-line interface to run commands interactively in the computer's shell.
 However, most of the time you can use "terminal," "shell," and "command-line" interchangeably.

-I use the kitty[^2] terminal emulator because it renders faster than the default macOS Terminal. kitty also offers tabs, which allow you to more easily run multiple commands simultaneously.
+I use the [kitty terminal emulator](https://sw.kovidgoyal.net/kitty/) because it renders faster than the default macOS Terminal. kitty[^2] also offers tabs, which allow you to more easily run multiple commands simultaneously.
 This becomes especially useful when you have long-running commands, such as compiling a large code project.
 [^2]: Computer-y stuff often gets stylized all lowercase.

 I use Z shell (usually shortened to "zsh") because the community offers a plethora of nice plugins for zsh.
+As mentioned in [a previous post, which provides some more background on zsh]({{< ref "mac_homebrew.md" >}}), newer macOS versions come with zsh by default.
 # zsh plugins
 [Oh My Zsh](https://ohmyz.sh/) seems to have the greatest popularity of zsh configuration managers.
 However, I've found Oh My Zsh bloats my terminal startup time to multiple seconds.
 Instead, I use the more lightweight [Antibody](https://getantibody.github.io/).